-The Texas Young Lawyers Association has created a downloadable, 82-page manual intended to aid those persons who seek to proceed in the appellate process pro se.
-It may be downloaded without charge at this link: Pro Se Appellate Guide
+The Texas Young Lawyers Association has created a Pro Se Appellate Guide intended to aid those who seek to proceed in the appellate process pro se.

 The Texas Young Lawyers Association Pro Se Appellate Guide is designed to educate pro se litigants about appellate procedure and help them through the appellate process.
 Do not assume that all the requirements of an appeal are set out in this guide.
 This guide is only a general overview of appellate procedure, and in no way stands in place of the Texas Rules of Appellate Procedure or legal representation.